ably/asset-tracking-backend-demo/README.md

 }
 ```

-This endpoint can safely be called multiple times and, as such, is idempotent.
+This endpoint can safely be called multiple times and, as such, can be considered idempotent.
 The response includes only fields were present in the database before the request was made, which means that subsequent
 calls to this endpoint by the same rider for the same order will observe an additional field in the response by the name
 of `riderUsername` - this is expected behaviour, being a side effect of the simplistic implementation of this demo